ibm-cloud-docs/monitoring/api/alert_python.md

 # Managing alerts by using the Python client
 {: #alert_python}

-You can manage alerts in a {{site.data.keyword.mon_full_notm}} instance through REST API operations that you can run by using a Python client or by using a cURL command.
+You can manage alerts in a {{site.data.keyword.mon_full_notm}} instance by using the Sysdig Python client.
 {:shortdesc}

 To learn how to use the Python client, see [Using the Python client](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-python-client).